Yanjingwen111/Privacy-Notice-through-Voice/README.md

 # Instructions

-Place your openai api key in Line 6 of /privacy_notice_generator/chatGPT_summary.py
+Place your own openai api key in Line 6 of /DockerImage/code/privacy_notice_generator/chatGPT_summary.py

 If you prefer use Docker, Please exexute the following commands:
 * Place the repos and result folder in the /dataset.